indexed-finance/docs/protocol/whois.md

 We do not believe that the Indexed *site* is the best place to advertise specific identities - as this implies that Indexed is a startup rather than a DAO -, however we feel it's important that the community know who is actively contributing to the project, so this page provides some information about those whose hands are closest to the gears.

 Our team is small, but we're open about wanting to grow.
-If you feel that you - or someone that you know - would fit into a role that we're currently missing or lacking in, come and join us!
+If you feel that you - or someone that you know - would fit into a role that we're currently missing or lacking in, come introduce yourself on [Discord](https://discord.indexed.finance) and join us!

 ## Core